trusona/trusona-mobile-sdk-android/README.md

 trusona.startTrusonaficationActivity(appCompatActivity, trusonafication, trusonaficationUICustomizations);
 ```

-Internally all the `startTrusonaficationActivity` methods call `startActivityForResult`, so the given instance of `AppCompatActivity` needs to implement the `onActivityResult` method to capture the handling trusonafication outcome.
+Internally the `startTrusonaficationActivity` and `startTrusonaficationActivityForPolling` methods call `startActivityForResult`, so the given instance of `AppCompatActivity` needs to implement the `onActivityResult` method to capture the handling trusonafication outcome.

 ```java
 @Override